DataDog/datadog-api-client-go/api/v2/datadog/docs/RolesApi.md

 > UsersResponse ListRoleUsers(ctx, roleId, datadog.ListRoleUsersOptionalParameters{})

-Get all users of a role
+Gets all users of a role.

 ### Example